Encoder

 Note

 Above magnetic encoder does not need pull up resistors as it has built-in pull up resistors.
 But the open drain encoder needs pull up resistors.
-For 3V3
+For 3V3 VDD, 4K7 pull up resistors are better.
+For 5V VDD, 10K pull up resistors are better.

 2. CubeMX Configuration